 There are 5 areas where you need to be clear to your users:

 Expectations - Be specific about your expectations, and ensure you are specific and understood.

 Capability - Ensure your users have what they need to do what you are asking them to do.
 If they don't, provide it.

 Feedback - Give and receive feedback in a timely manner.
 Be fact-based and consistent.

 Measures - Communicate how things will be measured.
 Set expectations of targets or milestones and stand by them.

 Consequences - Follow through on the above, address poor performance as soon as possible and take appropriate steps.
 Acknowledge success and provide recognition for good performance.

-For example, when your implementation will enhance productivity reporting for your organization, take steps to ensure that your leaders and managers are sharing this regularly with team members.
+For example, when your implementation will enhance productivity reporting for your organization, ensure that your leaders and managers share this regularly with team members.
 This will help them to understand how their day-to-day work is benefitting the organization.
 Where adoption levels negatively affect the provision of this reporting, this should also be demonstrated to all users to highlight the consequences of not engaging in their responsibilities.